Skip to main content

 So you have this snapshot of pre-WWII America being used to comment on the state of the union right at the start of America's Civil Rights Movement.
 The patient even draws this link specifically for the doctor, and for the audience.
 When Sidney Poitier insists, "They will be stopped, because everything you're driving for is founded on a lie," his patient chillingly returns, "Where are you going to find a bigger lie than the one this country is founded on?
 'All men are created equal.'"
 He says this to an audience in the 1960s.

 Tragically, very little about the movie's observations have aged poorly.
 This movie caught onto the idea that the reason why people flock to naziism and fascism is because they themselves feel left behind or bruised (the subject of this conflict was tormented by an authoritarian father), and so they fall into prepositions that they are the real victims.
-(Of course, these people tend to arrive to these conclusions by entirely bypassing the systemic obstacles that are punishing groups who are actually marginalized.)
+(Of course, these people tend to arrive at these conclusions by entirely bypassing the systemic obstacles that are punishing groups who are actually marginalized.)
 This film understands that the men who become drawn to hate groups are transferring onto other communities the feelings that they have internalized about themselves--feelings they lack the ability to understand.

 Maybe even more than that specific diagnosis, what these groups would probably hate to find out the most is that ... there is nothing new, mysterious, or groundbreaking about their ideas or their histories.
 The problem groups of today are textbook cases, which is exactly why they are so easily swayed.
 If they really want to disprove the equation, they can do something really radical and resolve these feelings on their own.